What Is a Secondment Agreement? (2021 Update)

 On the other hand, a transfer secondment creates an employment relationship between the host company and the employee.
 The original employment agreement is generally terminated.
 In some instances, a dual employee arrangement is created if the original employment contract is put on hold.
 An employee would not be paid by the host company, nor will they work for them in this scenario.
 Transfer secondments in practice help remove redundancies at your business by offloading work to another business.

-Secondments are an opportunity to develop your employee skills to help your business in the long term, as well as removing redundancies.
-It is important, especially with external secondments, to draft up a secondment agreement dealing with any legal issues.
+Secondments allow you to develop your employees’ skills and nurture their professional growth.
+This has the added effect of bringing a wider skillset to your business and a more wholistic understanding of it.
+It is important however, especially with external secondments, to draft up a secondment agreement dealing with any legal issues that could eventuate.